The thirteenth seminar in the CLOSER Longitudinal Methodology Series featured talks from Natasha Wood and Noriko Cable.

 Overcrowding has long been treated as a proxy indicator of material deprivation.
 ‘Persons per room’ (PPR) has been used in the UK census to indicate overcrowding and can be easily derived from measures in UK survey data.
 In contrast, both ‘Bedroom standard’ (BS) and ‘Modified bedroom standard’ approaches apply a set of rules to allocate a bedroom to each household member to identify overcrowded households.
 The primary aim of this CLOSER funded work package is to offer comparable overcrowding measures across birth cohort studies and household panel studies in Great Britain.

-This talk will address harmonising work undertaken for this work package as well as validation work and cross-cohort analyses of examining the longitudinal associations between overcrowding and health.
+This talk addressed harmonising work undertaken for this work package as well as validation work and cross-cohort analyses of examining the longitudinal associations between overcrowding and health.
 The work will inform usefulness of existing secondary longitudinal datasets and historical and socioeconomic contexts of overcrowding across time.